President Curtis (Rick and Morty character): Seasons 6–7

 In the seventh season episode "Air Force Wong", the President begins dating Rick's therapist Dr. Wong (over the course of which his first name is revealed as "Andre"), a concept Rick greatly disapproves of, leading to the President mandate they work together in investigating the entirety of the state of Virginia having apparently joined a cult, which turns out to be the hive mind and Rick's ex-girlfriend Unity.
 After tricking Unity into leaving by cutting her off from her hive mind, after which she notes Virginia to still be susceptible to falling under the control of another hive mind, and Dr. Wong then breaks up with the President, citing he needs to overcome his obsession for everybody's approval, the President finally cracks under the pressure and hijacks the Virginia hive mind for himself, disabling the barrier and spreading it the infection across the world to fulfill his desire for 100% approval ratings.
 With no other choice, Rick enlists Dr. Wong's aid to convince Unity to stop the President.
 Unity agrees to help and removes all of the infected humans from the hive mind and life on Earth returns to normal.
 Rick and the President later have beers together and the President considers getting therapy.

-In "Rise of the Numbericons: The Movie", a flashback shows the man-who-would-be-President campaigning in the 1990s, seeking the support of Ice-T through his math teacher Mr. Goldenfold.
+In "Rise of the Numbericons: The Movie", a flashback shows the governor-who-would-be-President campaigning in the 1990s, seeking the support of Ice-T through his math teacher Mr. Goldenfold.

+President Curtis

+Season 1

+In "Pilot", President Curtis has a dispute with the CIA over leaked tapes.